fusion809/fusion809.github.io/Linux/Linux-distros-comparison.md

 </table>
 ~~~

 **Ubuntu** is a Linux distribution based on Debian (testing) and has been the go-to beginner-friendly distribution since its first release in 2004.
-It was created by South African enterpeneur Mark Shuttleworth and is maintained by his company [Canonical Ltd](https://en.wikipedia.org/wiki/Canonical_(company)).
+It was created by South African enterpeneur Mark Shuttleworth and is maintained by his company [Canonical](https://en.wikipedia.org/wiki/Canonical_(company)).
+Many consider Ubuntu responsible for a lot of the changes in the Linux world that have made Linux distributions more accessible to novice users.
+Canonical has also been an innovator in other ways, such as by developing the Ubiquity system installer, [Upstart init system](https://en.wikipedia.org/wiki/Upstart_(software)), the Snap distribution-agnostic package manager, [Mir display server](https://en.wikipedia.org/wiki/Mir_(software)) and [Unity graphical shell](https://en.wikipedia.org/wiki/Unity_(user_interface)).
+Although, Upstart is no longer developed and Unity is no longer under development by Canonical.
+Ubuntu was an early adopter of each of these technologies.

+New Ubuntu releases come out every six months, usually in April and October of every year since its initial release in October 2004.
+In April of even-numbered years, there are long-term support (LTS) of the distribution that receive about five years of support.
+Other releases receive nine months of support.
+The nine monthly releases usually come with the latest desktop environment releases or near to it, and a fairly modern kernel.

+Ubuntu is ideal for beginners that favour a fixed release cycle.
+Given its two types of editions one with long support periods, it gives users a lot of choice for when they will need to upgrade their system.

+Ubuntu is a very popular base for other distributions.
+I am not going to cover all Ubuntu derivatives, some that I will not cover separately that are of note include [elementary OS](https://elementary.io/), [KDE neon](https://neon.kde.org/), [Pop!_OS](https://pop.system76.com/) and [Zorin OS](https://zorin.com/os/).

+elementary OS has its own desktop environment called Pantheon which is built on GTK+3 and Vala and is rather aesthetically pleasing and has a macOS-like look. elementary OS is designed to be beginner-friendly and is based on Ubuntu LTS releases.

+KDE neon is sort of a semi-rolling release distribution as its core system software is based on Ubuntu LTS releases but its KDE software is bleeding edge.
+It is not especially beginner friendly and its ideal users are KDE fans that want to try out the latest KDE software as soon as it is published.

+Pop!_OS originally used a customized GNOME desktop but its team has been developing a desktop environment written in Rust called COSMIC.
+It is developed by the computer manufacturer called System76.
+According to its website, it is aimed for STEM and creative professionals.

+Zorin OS uses a Windows-like layout and is aimed at beginners as well.

 # Vanilla OS
 ~~~